arthurbcp/kuma-site/src/content/docs/overview/templates.md

 ---
 title: Templates
-description: Overview of Templates (Kuma Framework)
+description: Overview of Templates (Mr. Smith Framework)
 ---

-**Templates** are files that will be transformed by Kuma into [Go templates](/complements/go-templates) to generate the final files for a scaffolding process.
+**Templates** are files that will be transformed by Mr. Smith into [Go templates](/complements/go-templates) to generate the final files for a scaffolding process.

 ### Variables

-The variables for templates in Kuma are classified into two types:
+The variables for templates in Mr. Smith are classified into two types:

 - **data:** variables passed in the data property of a file in the `structure` field tree within a [builder](/overview/builders).
 Usage: `.data.variableName`